manigalati/usad/README.md

 All the python classes and functions strictly needed to implement the USAD architecture can be found in `usad.py`.
 An example of an application deployed with the [SWaT dataset] is included in `USAD.ipynb`.

-## Copyright and licensing

-Copyright 2020 Eurecom.

-This software is released under the BSD-3 license.
-Please see the license file_ for details.

 ## Publication